Willyb15/Data-Science-Python/week2/day3-beyond_numerics/strings_lsts_lecture.md

 Hello Sean
 ```

-Oh, neat!
-So, how is this working?
+How is this working?
 Well, in each case, it's filling in a given part of our string with the value of our variable.
 In the first case, we use a `%` sign to denote where the replacement should happen, followed by a letter to denote what type of variable will be passed in there (`s` is used for string, `d` is for a decimal, etc.).
 You can find what each letter denotes [here](https://docs.python.org/2/library/stdtypes.html#string-formatting).
 In the second case, we use brackets `{}` to denote where the replacement should take place.
-We can also place numbers, or even variable names themselves inside these brackets and referece them in the `format()` method. i.e.
+We can also place numbers, or even variable names themselves inside these brackets and referece them in the `format()` method...

 ```python
 In [1]: print 'Hello {0}'.format(my_name)